ECONOMIC ISSUES ACROSS A VARIETY OF CEU PRESS PUBLICATIONS

 - Climate dependence and food problems in Russia, 1900–1990

-“I examine the economic backwardness of Eastern Europe from the perspective of the debate that took place among Polish historians in the postwar period.”—from the introduction.
+“I examine the economic backwardness of Eastern Europe from the perspective of the debate that took place among Polish historians in the postwar period.”

 “It is worth considering Eastern Europe as a community whose Europeanness was questioned—primarily on account of its economic weakness.
 This region was excluded from the ‘European miracle’ of industrial capitalism, and in this respect it is similar to Southern Europe (Greece, Spain, Portugal, the south of Italy) and Russia.”